starkfell/starkfell.github.io/_posts/2016-11-17-continuous-deployment-to-nano-server-in-azure.md

 # Deploy a Nano Server to Azure from GitHub

-Right-click on the button below to deploy a new Nano Server to Azure.
+Click on the **Deploy to Azure** button below.
+A new tab will open up prompting you to login to your Azure Subscription if you haven't done so already.
+The Custom deployment blade will open up and allow you to deploy a new Nano Server to Azure.
 You can Browse to **[Deploy Nano Server and VNet into Azure](https://github.com/starkfell/starkfell.github.io/tree/master/arm-templates/deploy-vnet-and-nano-server)** for more information about the Template.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fstarkfell%2Fstarkfell.github.io%2Fmaster%2Farm-templates%2Fdeploy-vnet-and-nano-server%2Fazuredeploy.json" target="blank">